-Rolf Kammerer was still an apprentice in his father’s stucco plastering business when the idea of his first machine came to his mind.
+Rolf Kammerer was still an young man in his father’s stucco plastering business when the idea of his first machine came to his mind.

 Well, there must be a way to make this easier”, the young Rolf Kammerer thought whilst arduously working on a sgraffito job.
 This is how the Chameleon universal machine (earlier called UNIVERSAL) with accessories for sgraffito came into being, first in the inventor’s mind, after that on the drawing board, and then some time later in own production and in series.
 In 1982, the innovative device came onto the market with a decoupled motor and became quickly popular under the brand name of Rokamat (ROlf KAmmerer MAchine Technology).
 Within a short period of time, Rolf Kammerer was selling his machines to painters, plasterers and finishing craftsmen throughout Germany and Switzerland.
 Today, company Kammerer sells its Rokamat machines even worldwide.